What is a verruca?

 You can attack a verruca in several ways

 If the verruca does not hurt or is on a young child, you may choose to leave it and allow the body to fight the virus.
-Many people simply file the wart down with an emery board and cover it with a plaster.
+Many people simply cover it with a plaster.

 This can vary depending on the scale of the infection.
 Some verrucae will resolve themselves without treatment.
 Most verrucae will resolve with treatment although some long standing infections may be difficult to treat.
 Unless they are extremely troublesome, conservative treatment causing minimal skin trauma is always advisable.